joegreene/2015-Spring-CS-121/Weekly Work/Week-7/README.md

 Some definitions before continuing on:
 - `argc` means "argument count"
 - `**argv` is a list of argument c-strings.
-Remember how pointers can make arrays? `**` means to make an array of arrays, or in this case a list of c-strings (character arrays).
+Remember how pointers can make arrays? `**` means to make a pointer of pointers, or specifically in this case a dynamically-created list of c-strings (which are dynamically-made character arrays here as each argument can have a different amount of characters).

 To actually use these parameters to something useful, you need to run your executable through command prompt (Windows) or terminal (Mac OSX/Linux).